What an Adventure we had!!

 The 20 mile section from Milngavie to Balmaha has always been my least favourite of the route as I've never really had the feeling of being 'out there', until we climb Conic.
 In the dark I enjoyed it even less.
 You lose all sense of persepective in the dark, distance and time seem to get blurred and the only real view you get is your own feet or the heels of the person in front.
 You dare not risk looking up in case you fall over a rock.
 With only a headtorch to illuminate the path in front, you suddenly feel all alone, apart from the other 171 bouncing lights around you.
 Although even in the early stages they are becoming distant.
 I got talking to a few people over the first few miles and quickly learned not to look at someone as they talk to you while wearing a headtorch as it results in temporary blindness and leading to not seeing that low branch that subsequently slaps you full in the face.
 The weather was pish and every mile felt like three.
 I ran in a group from Milngavie to Drymen, although now and again some would leave and others would join.

 Between Milngavie and The Begs, at Carbeth Loch, things were going fine (around 5 miles).
 But soon after when the rain began to really let loose, as we rounded Dumgoyach onto the mile and a half staight passing Dumgoyne (approaching the Beech Tree Inn), the path turned into a boggy quagmire with ankle deep puddles stretching across the path.
 Staying dry was impossible and to avoid the puddles meant running through mud that had the inherent risk of bringing you down on your face.
 The rain and wind picked up and at this early stage my morale was taking a hammering.
 It wasn't worth trying to avoid the puddles anymore as I couldn't get any wetter, colder or more miserable!
 I had thought about stopping at the Beech Tree for a hot roll and tea, but if I had I would have probably thought 'bugger this for a game of soldiers' and gone home.
 Between the Beech Tree and Gartness it remained the same.
 Dark, cold, wet, windy, muddy and miserable.
 My non-running friends have asked me several times what enjoyment I get from running ultra's.
 If I had been asked that question at mile number 10 at 2.45am on Saturday all they would have got in response would be a blank look.
 After Gartness we have a 2 mile tarmac section which after the mudfest was heavenly.
 The short field section to the road crossing at Drymen was everyone for themselves.
 There was another huge cheering crowd here.
 After Drymen I pretty much ran on my own until Balmaha, occassionally meeting other runners and ,bizarely, hillwalkers (at this time in the morning!
-I mean who in their right mind would be out on the WHW in this weather?).
+I mean who in their right mind would be out on the WHW in this weather?).* There was no sun to rise

 * My camera battery (fully charged the day before) had discharged (Olympus expect a letter).
 This